Adding a new SIEM connecter

 ADD

 Coro triggers a test event to verify the configuration.
-If any configuration settings are incorrect, Coro displays an error:
+If the settings are incorrect, Coro displays an error dialog.
+Select GOT IT to return to the Connectors page.
+The configuration is not saved:

 After successful configuration, Coro displays the new connection with a Connected status: